lw292/unixclass/README.md

 ```
 ![Permissions](./images/permissions.jpg)

-You will typically find a 10-character string at the beginning of each line, which represent the permission setting for the corresponding file.
+You will typically find a 10-character string at the beginning of each line, which represents the permission settings for the corresponding file.
 Here is how to read this string:
-1. The first position of the string tells us whether the item is a directory or a file.
+1. The first character of the string tells us whether the item is a directory or a file.
 If it is a file, we use a placeholder character hyphen `-`, and if it is a directory, we use the letter `d`.
-2. The next 3 positions represent the permission for the **owner** of the file.
-There are 3 permissions, as represented by the 3 positions.
-The first is whether the owner can **read** the file.
+2. The next 3 characters represent the permissions for the **owner** of the file.
+There are 3 permissions, as represented by the 3 characters.
+The first indicates whether the owner can **read** the file.
 It is denoted by `r` if yes, and by the placeholder character hyphen `-` if not.
-The second is whether the owner can **write** to the file.
+The second character indicates whether the owner can **write** to the file.
 It is denoted by `w` if yes, and by the placeholder character hyphen `-` if not.
-The third is whether the owner can **execute** the file.
+The third character indicates whether the owner can **execute** the file.
 And you guessed it, it is denoted by `x` if yes, and by the placeholder character hyphen `-` if not.
-3. The next 3 positions has the same function, but they are for a specific **group** of users.
-This can be useful if you want users who belong to a specific group to be able to do things to the file or directory.
+3. The next 3 characters mean the same thing, but they are for a specific **group** of users.
+This can be useful if you want users who belong to a specific group to be able to have the same permissions on the file or directory.
 A common example is the `admin` group.
-4. The next 3 positions also has the same function, but they are for anyone on the system.
+4. The last 3 characters also mean the same thing, but they are for anyone on the system.

 You can see that our newly created files are not executable by anyone!
 Let's fix that.
 You will need the **change mode** command `chmod`:
 ```